|

 "Radio

-City at the Michigan" on Feb.
-19 included an organ overture by Rupert
+City at the Michigan" on February 19 included an organ overture by

-Otto; a stage show by the Ann Arbor Ballet Theatre; and the 1956 film
+Rupert Otto; a stage show by the Ann Arbor Ballet Theatre; and the 1956

-I. Double features at the Michigan included Humphrey Bogart in
+and I. Double features at the Michigan included Humphrey Bogart

 Big Sleep (1946); the comedy dramas King